FabricMC/fabric-docs/develop/entities/attributes.md

 Begin by creating a Java class to manage the definition and registration of your attributes under your mod's code structure.
 This example will create the following functions in a class named `ModAttributes`.

-First, a basic helper method to register your mod's attributes.
+First, start with a basic helper method to register your mod's attributes.
 This method will accept the following parameters and register an attribute.

 - A `String` that will be the name of your attribute.
 - A `double` that will be the default value of the attribute.